 1. Technique: how to use a caulk gun

-To know how to work a caulk gun, be sure to check the end of this post to watch the videos at the bottom that show how to use a caulk gun.
+Don’t know how to work a caulk gun?
+Just watch the videos at the bottom that show how to use a caulk gun.

 How to load a caulking gun?

 We have a short post just for this frequent question!
 How to load a caulk gun.